Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 The peptide's half-life also differs between routes.
 Oral BPC-157 that survives gastric degradation has a plasma half-life of approximately 2-4 hours, while injectable forms maintain therapeutic levels for 4-6 hours.
 This difference impacts dosing frequency and therapeutic consistency.

 Both forms target the same cellular pathways once in circulation.
 BPC-157 modulates VEGF (vascular endothelial growth factor) expression, promotes collagen synthesis, and influences the nitric oxide-cGMP pathway.
 The peptide also demonstrates cytoprotective effects through heat shock protein upregulation and oxidative stress reduction.
-However, achieving therapeutic concentrations of these mechanisms requires adequate bioavailable peptide levels.
+But achieving therapeutic concentrations of these mechanisms requires adequate bioavailable peptide levels.

 Clinical research comparing oral versus injectable BPC-157 remains limited, with most human studies focusing on specific therapeutic applications rather than direct route comparisons.
-However, available pharmacokinetic data and animal studies provide valuable insights into relative efficacy between administration methods.
+But available pharmacokinetic data and animal studies provide valuable insights into relative efficacy between administration methods.

 The foundational research by Sikiric's team at the University of Zagreb has produced over 100 studies on BPC-157, primarily using injectable formulations.
-Their landmark study (Curr Neuropharmacol, 2016) demonstrated that injectable BPC-157 at 10 mcg/kg body weight accelerated healing in various tissue types, including gastric ulcers, tendon injuries, and bone fractures in animal models.
+Their phase 3 study (Curr Neuropharmacol, 2016) demonstrated that injectable BPC-157 at 10 mcg/kg body weight accelerated healing in various tissue types, including gastric ulcers, tendon injuries, and bone fractures in animal models.
 When the same research group tested oral formulations, they required 3-5 times higher doses to achieve comparable therapeutic effects.

 A pharmacokinetic study by Park et al. (Drug Des Devel Ther, 2020) specifically compared bioavailability between oral and subcutaneous BPC-157 in healthy volunteers.
 The study tracked peptide levels over 24 hours following administration: